-The Yale Climate Opinion Maps (YCOM) help us compare Americans' beliefs around climate change across different parts of the country.
+The Yale Climate Opinion Maps (YCOM) help us compare Americans' beliefs about climate change across different parts of the country.

-For this project, you will get to be a researcher collecting data in your community, just like the researchers at the Yale Program on Climate Change Communication who gathered data for the Yale Climate Opinion Maps.
+For this project, you will collect data in your community, just like the researchers at the Yale Program on Climate Change Communication who gathered data for the Yale Climate Opinion Maps.